laravel/nova-docs/4.0/installation.md

 ### Enabling RTL Support

-If you wish to display Nova's content in "right-to-left" (RTL) you can enable it by calling the `enableRTL` method from your `App/Providers/NovaServiceProvider`:
+If you wish to display Nova's content "right-to-left" (RTL), you can enable this behavior by calling the `enableRTL` method from your `App\Providers\NovaServiceProvider` service provider:

 ```php
 use Laravel\Nova\Nova;